 Exchange wallets are not recommended for long-term storage as they are centralized and are susceptible to being hacked, and you could lose all your bitcoins.

 Bitcoin is exciting.
-It has opened up a whole new asset class, and I believe it will disrupt many industries in the coming years.
+It has opened up a whole new asset class, and I believe it will completely disrupt the financial system in the coming years.